OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 the `OpenMDAO Development page <http://openmdao.org/wiki/Development>`_ on our website.

-On the branch to be pushed, type the following command, replacing ``userid`` with your Launchpad userid and replacing ``branch_name`` with the name of the branch you are pushing.
+On the branch to be pushed, type the following command, replacing ``userid`` with your Github userid and replacing ``branch_name`` with the name of the branch you are pushing.

 ::

   bzr push lp:~userid/openmdao/branch_name

-Now that your branch is on Launchpad, you can request that it be merged by following the instructions below.
+Now that your branch is on Github, you can request that it be merged by following the instructions below.

-1. Go to `OpenMDAO <https://launchpad.net/openmdao>`_ on Launchpad and log in if you are not logged in already.
+1. Go to `OpenMDAO <https://launchpad.net/openmdao>`_ on Github and log in if you are not logged in already.

 2. Click on the *Code* tab at the top of the page to go to *Bazaar branches of